ebellocchia/telegram_payment_bot/README.md

 Users removed from the group are just kicked and not banned, so they can re-join later via invite links if necessary.\
 When users are removed from the group (either because they had no username or they didn't pay), a new invite link is generated and sent to all authorized users in a private chat.\
-This automatically revokes the old invite link and prevents those users to join again using it.
+This automatically revokes the old invite link and prevents those users from joining again using it.

 When checking for payments, a user is removed from the group if:
 - He has no Telegram username